Millions in the US prepare for more sweltering heat as floodwaters inundate parts of the Midwest

 Millions of Americans prepared to sweat through yet another scorching day, with the potential for rolling storms later Sunday to bring relief from the sweltering heat for at least some.
-Floodwaters inundated parts of the Midwest, including a town in Iowa evacuated after being submerged up to the rooftops.
+Floodwaters inundated parts of the Midwest, including a town in Iowa whose own water-level gauge was submerged.

-Across the country in California, daily highs in the state’s Central Valley were expected to stay in the triple digits (over 37 Celsius) into Monday.
+In the Midwest where South Dakota, Iowa and Minnesota meet, floodwaters rose through the weekend.
+In northwest Iowa, 13 rivers flooded the area, said Eric Tigges of Clay County emergency management.
+Entire neighborhoods — and at least one entire town — were evacuated, and the town of Spencer imposed a curfew Sunday for the second night in a row after flooding that surpassed the record set in 1953.

+“When the flood gauge is underwater, it’s really high,” Tigges said in a news conference organized by Spencer officials.

-Gov. Kim Reynolds declared a disaster for 21 counties in northern Iowa, including Sioux County, which includes Rock Valley.
+Gov. Kim Reynolds declared a disaster for 21 counties in northern Iowa, including Sioux County.
 In drone video posted by the local sheriff, no streets were visible, just roofs and treetops poking above the water.

 In South Dakota, Gov. Kristi Noem declared an emergency after the southeastern part of the state bordering Nebraska received heavy rainfall.
 Several highways were closed.
 Sioux Falls, the state’s largest city, had more than 7 inches (17.7 centimeters) of rain in three days.